-For those who require self-catering accommodation, Alte Brücke is the perfect option, while the Swakopmund Municipal Rest Camp offers budget accommodation for the fisherman or those on a tight budget.
+For those who require self-catering accommodation in Swakopmund, Alte Brücke is the perfect option, while the Swakopmund Municipal Rest Camp offers budget accommodation in Swakopmund for the fisherman or those on a tight budget.

-The Swakopmund Hotel and Entertainment Center is situated in the beautiful old station building and offers luxury accommodation, a casino and restaurants for those who would like to spend a few days relaxing in the lap of luxury.
+The Swakopmund Hotel and Entertainment Centre is situated in the beautiful old station building and offers luxury accommodation in Swakopmund, a casino and restaurants for those who would like to spend a few days relaxing in the lap of luxury.

 This is truly a town to suit all visitors.
 The Swakopmund Delight offers B&B accommodation in Swakopmund and is ideal for people with limited mobility.